May 9, 2026

 What this means for new users

 Pricing today is still $9.99/mo or $69/yr ($5.75/mo, save 42%), with a free 7-day trial and no card required to start.
-When AI drafting ships, the Pro tier moves to $19.99/mo.
+When reply drafting ships, the Pro tier opens at $29/mo.

 If you subscribe now, you stay at $9.99 forever — grandfathered, no expiration.
 That's not a marketing line.
 It's how I'm operating the merger.
 The promise I'm extending to existing subscribers is the same one I'm extending to anyone who signs up before launch.